filamentphp/filament/packages/forms/docs/02-building-forms.md

 TextInput::make('slug')->rules(['alpha_dash'])
 ```

+A full list of validation rules may be found in the [Laravel documentation](https://laravel.com/docs/validation#available-validation-rules)

 #### Dedicated methods

 There are also dedicated methods for some validation rules, some of which are able to add frontend validation as well as backend validation.